pkesist/buildpal/Documentation/future.rst

     * Linux platform support (GCC/Clang).
     * ...

-* Stop creating icons on Desktop.
-There are already 3, and more coming.

 * IPV6 support.

 * Communicate with the farm via a single machine (supervisor)